hannakulikowska/Web-app-for-tracking-expenses/README.md

 In this test case, it is unknown what specific actions need to be taken to complete steps 2 and 4.
 Additionally, it is unknown in which browsers and on which devices the application will be tested.

 Since there are still many questions to clarify based on this version of the user stories, I have decided at this stage to compile a list of what needs to be tested in the web application and a list of questions.
+I believe it is appropriate to test the documentation for the completeness of the requirements description.

 In the assignment, I focused primarily on functional testing.
 During further testing of the web application, non-functional testing is also conducted, which includes performance, reliability, adaptability and other non-functional aspects of the software system.